etiennegodin/inat-obs-scorer/README.md

 ## Model Performance

 **Ranking metrics — held-out test set (n = 27,474 observations, positive rate: 28.2%)**

+> The final model is retrained on the combined train + val sets before test evaluation.
+HP search and feature selection are performed on val; the test set is used once for terminal reporting only.

 | Top K% reviewed | n reviewed | Recall@K | Precision@K | Lift@K |
 |---|---|---|---|---|